Marat Baglai: Early life

-In 1957 he graduated from the graduate Institute and Law named after A. Vyshinsky of the Academy of Sciences of the USSR and defended the dissertation on competition of a scientific degree of candidate of legal Sciences on the topic "Legal issues of the strike movement in the United States."
+In 1957 he graduated from the graduate Institute of State and Law of the Academy of Sciences of the USSR and defended the dissertation on competition of a scientific degree of candidate of legal Sciences on the topic "Legal issues of the strike movement in the United States."

+Career

-From 1957 to 1962 he worked as a researcher at the Institute of State and law of the Academy of Sciences.
+From 1957 to 1962 Baglai worked as a researcher at the Institute of State and law of the Academy of Sciences.
 From 1962 to 1967 he was associate Professor of the Moscow State Institute of International Relations (MGIMO).

 In 1967 he defended his thesis for the degree of doctor of law on the topic "Social activities of the imperialist state: (Political and legal aspects)".

 In 1970 he received the title of Professor of constitutional law.
 From 1967 to 1977 he worked as head of the Department of the Institute of international labor movement of the USSR Academy of Sciences.

 From 1977 to 1995 he was Vice-rector of the Higher School of Trade Union Movement.
 From 1977 to 1995 he also served as Professor of Constitutional Law at the Moscow State Institute of International Relations.

-On 7 February 1995 Marat Baglai was elected as judge of the Constitutional Court of Russia.
+On 7 February 1995, Baglai was elected as judge of the Constitutional Court of Russia.

-Currently he is a Professor of MGIMO, where he lectures on Constitutional Law of Foreign Countries.
+In later years, he was a Professor of MGIMO, where he lectured on Constitutional Law of Foreign Countries.

-Chairman of the Constitutional Court
+President of the Constitutional Court

-On 13 February 1995 for the first time nominated for the post of Chairman of the Constitutional Court, but lost the election to Vladimir Tumanov.
+On 13 February 1995, Baglai was nominated for the post of President of the Constitutional Court for the first time, but lost the election to Vladimir Tumanov.

-On 20 February 1997, he again ran for the Chairman of the Constitutional Court.
-He was elected Chairman of the Constitutional Court of the Russian Federation for a three-year term.
-On 21 February 2000 he was re-elected as Chairman of the Constitutional Court of Russia.
+On 20 February 1997, he again ran for the President of the Constitutional Court.
+He was elected President of the Constitutional Court of the Russian Federation for a three-year term.
+On 21 February 2000, he was re-elected as President of the Constitutional Court of Russia.

 On 7 May 2000, Vladimir Putin was administered the oath of office by Marat Baglai.

-On February 21, 2003 Baglai's term expired and Valery Zorkin was elected the new Chairman of the Constitutional Court.
-As Baglai was already over 70 years old, he also retired from the post of Judge of the constitutional Court.
+On 21 February 2003, Baglai's term expired and Valery Zorkin was elected the new President of the Constitutional Court.
+As Baglai was already over 70 years old, he also retired from the post of Judge of the Constitutional Court.

+Death

+Baglai died in Moscow on 10 January 2024, at the age of 92.